 Beginning with a Dream, Continuing with a Passsion

 In the summer of 2018, another trauma occurred.
-Ftmata Swaray, age 17 died of chondroblastic osteosarcoma, a cancer that first appeared in her right ankle.
+Fatmata Swaray, age 17 died of condroblastic osteosarcoma, a cancer that first appeared in her right ankle.
 In spite of efforts to bring her to the United States for treatment, she succumbed to her illness before she could be treated.
 Her illness would not have taken her life if she lived in a country with basic health care.

-Sierra Leone doe not have the diagnostic capability of an MRI nor does it have any cancer treatment facility available.
-Dr. Sam and Mary are now working to procure a portable digital -Ray unit with digital Ultrasound that can transmit for analysis in the United States.
-They dream of diagnostic equipment that could service all of Western Africa.
+Sierra Leone does not have the diagnostic capability of an MRI nor does it have any cancer treatment facility available.
+Dr. Sam and Mary are now working to procure a portable digital Xray unit with digital ultrasound that can transmit for analysis in the United States.
+They dream of diagnostic equipment that could service all of western Africa.

-The Fallay Wuah residents are active participants in this work.
+The Fallay Wujah residents are active participants in this work.
 They work together to support the community development in their villages.
 Men and women are equally engaged in the physical work and are paid equally for their efforts.
-PRHeSS dreams of bringing their community infrastructure model to the rest of Sierra Leone and to all of Western Africa.
+PRHeSS dreams of bringing their community infrastructure model to the rest of Sierra Leone and all of western Africa.

 Following his emigration to the United States, Sam graduated from Ross University Medical School.
 St. Mary/St. Elizabeth hospitals in Chicago assisted Sam with training as part of his education.
 Sam accepted a job offer to work in patient analytics that tracked and studied patients from admission to discharge.
 Sam chose to continue this work for his career and did not pursue licensure.
 He currently works at Methodist Hospital doing patient analytics.

 Sam is authorized and practices as a physician when he is in Sierra Leone.